andy-guttridge/tribehub_drf/testing.md

 ## `/accounts/user/` POST

 ### Test 7
-When logged in as *chief1* (a user with family_admin status), submitted the following data via this endpoint should result in creation of a new user 'family1a', a new user profile linked to 'family1a' *without family_admin status* and linked to the same tribe as chief1.
+When logged in as *chief1* (a user with tribe admin status), submitting the following data via this endpoint should result in creation of a new user 'family1a', a new user profile linked to 'family1a' *without family_admin status* and linked to the same tribe as chief1.

 Submitted JSON:
 ```